enogrob/ebook-practical-vim/PITCHME.md

 #### Tip 1.
 Meet the Dot Command

-The dot command lets us repeat the last change.
+The `.` command lets us repeat the last change.
 It is the most powerful and versatile command in Vim.

 +++

-The `x` command deletes the character under the cursor.
-When we use the dot command in this context, “repeat last change” tells Vim to delete the character under the cursor.
+The `x` command deletes the character under the cursor, then `.` command will repeat that.

 ![](assets/screenshot_8627.png)

 +++

-The `dd` command also performs a deletion, but this one acts on the current line as a whole.
-If we use the dot command after dd, then “repeat last change” instructs Vim to delete the current line.
+The `dd` command performs a deletion the current line, then `.`  command will repeat that.

 ![](assets/screenshot_8628.png)

 +++

-Finally, the `>G` command increases the indentation from the current line until the end of the file.
-If we follow this command with the dot command, then “repeat last change” tells Vim to increase the indentation level from the current position to the end of the file.
+The `>G` command increases the indentation of the current line until the end of the file, then `.` command will repeat that.

 ![](assets/screenshot_8629.png)